api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/guides/build-an-airnode/api-security.md

 ### Step #1: Define the security schemes for an OIS

+You use
+<code style="overflow-wrap:break-word;">ois[n].apiSpecifications.components.securitySchemes</code>
-You use `ois[n].apiSpecifications.components.securitySchemes` to define the security schemes your API will use.
+to define the security schemes your API will use.
 Consider the partial `config.json` above that declares a security scheme named "requiresXApiKey".
 This scheme declares that the API requires an API key that must exist in the HTTP header named "X-api-key".

 ### Step #2: Turn on the defined security schemes